slateci/slateci.github.io/about/index.md

 This material is based upon work supported by the National Science Foundation under [Grant No. 1724821.](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1724821&HistoricalAwards=false)

-Sponsored in 2017, 4-year grant
+The SLATE Project began in 2017 with a 4-year grant and is estimated to be completed in 2021.

 ## Papers and Presentations